lukasvandenheuvel/MicrotubuleTracking/README.md

 ## Contents

-This .zip archive contains the compiled .jar file containing ImageJ and the MicrotubuleTracker.
+This .zip archive contains the compiled Track_Microtubules.jar file containing ImageJ and the MicrotubuleTracker.
 It also contains the source code in ```src/```.
 Finally, the ```slides.pdf``` document contains slides presenting the project in more detail.

 ## Usage

+- Copy the Track_Microtubules.jar in the Fiji Plugins folder.
+- Restart Fiji.
-Open an image with ImageJ and select "Plugins > Tracker".
+- Open a timelapse with ImageJ and select "Plugins > Track Microtubules".
-Choose the denoising parameters on the GUI, then when the image is denoised, choose the tracking parameters.
+- Choose the denoising parameters on the GUI (see below).
+Click ```preview``` to see changes.
+- When the image is denoised, choose the detection and tracking parameters.
+Click ```preview``` to see the detection.
-Default parameters are already in place.
+- Default parameters are already in place.

 Output : four images, containing the denoised image with the trajectories overlaid, a colorbar for the trajectories, the angle scatterplot, and the speed scatterplot.